Gwinnett Pediatrics and Adolescent Medicine, Gwinnett Pediatricians logo for print

 Yes, we do.
 We believe that Certified Nurse Practitioners play a vital role in pediatric medicine.
 Our Nurse Practitioners have extensive training both in medicine as well as nursing care.
 If your child is seeing one of our Nurse Practitioners you will find that they are being seen by a very competent specialist who is in constant communication with our physicians.
 Our Nurse Practitioners are certified by the American Board of Pediatrics.

 Your OB will give you paperwork to fill out for the hospital delivery.
 This paperwork will ask you to designate your pediatrician.
 You can enter Gwinnett Pediatrics or the name of one of our pediatricians.
-Neonatology will see your baby in the hospital and we will follow 48-72 hours after you go home.
+Neonatology will see your baby while in the hospital and you should follow-up with us within 2-4 days after being discharged from the hospital.

 Sick Children